afarias-br/TMSAureliusZDBCDriver/README.md

 # Aurelius ZDBC Driver

-An TMS Aurelius db driver build with ZeosLib ZDBC (no TDataSet)
+A TMS Aurelius driver build with ZeosLib ZDBC (no TDataSet)

 ### ToDo